 Lufthansa City Center, a franchise network of more than 650 independent professional travel agencies all over the world, has renewed its multi-year marketing agreement to promote to its members Amadeus travel content and technology solutions.

 In the UK our market consolidation continued with further key signings.
-Virgin Holidays, the UK’s leading long-haul holiday company, signed a new agreement for a broad-ranging technology partnership to utilize the latest advances in fares and shoppingtechnology.
-This sees Virgin Holidays migrate its online and call center reservations to Amadeus, as well as the introduction of new fares and shopping solutions.
+Virgin Holidays, the UK’s leading long-haul holiday company, signed a new agreement for a broad-ranging technology partnership to utilise the latest advances in fares and shopping technology.
+This sees Virgin Holidays migrate its online and call centre reservations to Amadeus, as well as the introduction of new fares and shopping solutions.
 Lowcosttravelgroup.com, one of the most dynamic and fast-growing online travel companies, has partnered with Amadeus to provide a range of market-leading travel technology solutions including Amadeus Web Services and Amadeus Master Pricer, which is designed to convert fares and shopping enquiries into online sales.
 Lowcosttravelgroup.com’s growing customer base is in over 10 countries.